irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 F-statistic:  1620 on 2 and 885 DF,  p-value: < 2.2e-16
 ```

 All coefficients are significant.
 The intercept tells not much in this case: what's the price of the apartment with no rooms and 0-area?
 The positive value of `area` coefficient is the price of additional square meter keeping all other variables (actually only the number of rooms) constant.
 It's interesting to see the negative sign of `rooms` coefficient.
-The interpretation is as follows: given, for instance, an apartment of 50 squre meters, one-room apartment would cost to rent 67 euros more expensive than two-rooms apartment.
-Suprisingly, it goes along with intuition: apartments with larger rooms have higer rent, and we will exploit this fact later on.
+The interpretation is as follows: given, for instance, an apartment of 50 square meters, one-room apartment would cost to rent 67 euros more expensive than two-rooms apartment.
+Surprisingly, it goes along with intuition: apartments with larger rooms have higher rent, and we will exploit this fact later on.
 This model explains around 78% of the price variance.
 Let's see if we can improve our predictions using other linear regression models that are the simplest models can be used.
-We try to exctract from them everything we can.
+We try to extract from them everything we can.

 ## Model selection

 What variables should be included in the model?
 The standard procedure in R `step()` is an implementation of stepwise regression.
-This technique is havily [critisized](http://www.lexjansen.com/pnwsug/2008/DavidCassell-StoppingStepwise.pdf) in recent years.
+This technique is heavily [criticized](http://www.lexjansen.com/pnwsug/2008/DavidCassell-StoppingStepwise.pdf) in recent years.
 For instance, it is well-known, the more predictors are included in the model, the higher $R^2$.
 Furthermore, it make no sense to apply stepwise regression if one has only two regressor, like in our case.
 We focus on ANOVA and AIC tests, but first we explore the relation between covariates:

 ```r
 cor(property$area, property$rooms)